Fieldwork Controls - Scheduling & Pacing

 What is scheduling?

-Scheduling means you are able to delay the launch of your research project to a later specified time.
-Example: You can schedule the order for 8 AM local time.
+Scheduling enables you to delay the launch of your project to a later specified time.
+Example: you can schedule the order for 8 AM local time.

-One of the main benefits is greater convenience.
-If, for example, you are launching a project in a different country to the one you are in, you don’t need to worry about manually setting it live at a time that’s best for your target audience.
-You can work during your normal working hours and simply schedule the project to launch automatically at the right time for a representative sample.
+One benefit is greater convenience.
+For example, if you are launching a project in a different country, you don’t need to worry about manually setting it live at a time that’s best for your target audience.
+You can work during your normal hours and schedule the project to launch at the right time for a representative sample.
 Or you could choose to create consistency by always launching your surveys at the same time to achieve a representative sample, rather than each one launching at the time you set it up.

 By scheduling the time of launch, you can drive consistency and appropriate launch times in all markets.